-- The Statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and is my personal, unbiased professional analysis, opinion, and conclusions. - I have no present or prospective interest in the property that is the subject of this report other than my personal residence, and I have no personal interest or bias with respect to the parties involved. - My compensation is not contingent on the reporting of a predetermined value, or direction in values that favors the cause of the client, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of a subsequent event. - My analyses, opinions, and conclusions were developed, and this report has been prepared in conformity with that Uniform Standards of Professional Appraisal Practice as set forth in Texas law. - I have not made a personal inspection of all properties that are the subject of this report. - Persons providing significant professional assistance to the person signing this report are listed here: Lorena Ceniceros and Julia Morales.
-The appraisal and clerical staff have made contributions in supplying data and information for this report.
+- The Statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions, and is my personal, unbiased professional analysis, opinion, and conclusions. - I have no present or prospective interest in the property that is the subject of this report other than my personal residence, and I have no personal interest or bias with respect to the parties involved. - I have performed no services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to any property that is the subject of this report or to the parties involved with this assignment. - My compensation is not contingent on the reporting of a predetermined value, or direction in values that favors the cause of the client, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of a subsequent event. - My analyses, opinions, and conclusions were developed, and this report has been prepared in conformity with that Uniform Standards of Professional Appraisal Practice as set forth in Texas law. - I have not made a personal inspection of all properties that are the subject of this report. - Persons providing significant professional assistance to the person signing this report are listed here: Lorena Ceniceros and Julia Morales.
+The appraisal and clerical staff have made contributions in supplying data and information for this report. - Appraisers for Pritchard and Abbott, Inc. signed their own certification which is on file at the OCAD office and appended hereto.

-• Appraisers for Pritchard and Abbott, at the OCAD office.
-Inc. signed their own certification which is on file Burton Jones, Chief Appraiser Date
+Burton Jones, Chief Appraiser